Thanksgiving (Canada): History

-According to some historians, the first celebration of Thanksgiving in North America occurred during the 1579 voyage of Martin Frobisher from England, in search of the Northwest Passage.
-His third voyage, to the Frobisher Bay area of Baffin Island in the present Canadian Territory of Nunavut, set out with the intention of starting a small settlement.
+According to historians, the first celebration of Thanksgiving in North America occurred in 1579 after the safe landing of Martin Frobisher's fleet in Newfoundland after an unsuccessful attempt in search of the Northwest Passage.
+His third voyage, to the Frobisher Bay area of Baffin Island in the present Canadian territory of Nunavut, set out with the intention of starting a small settlement.
 His fleet of fifteen ships was outfitted with men, materials, and provisions.
 However, the loss of one of his ships through contact with ice, along with many of the building materials, was to prevent him from doing so.
 The expedition was plagued by ice and freak storms, which at times scattered the fleet; on meeting again at their anchorage in Frobisher Bay, "...
 Mayster Wolfall, a learned man, appointed by Her Majesty's Counsel to be their minister and preacher, made unto them a godly sermon, exhorting them especially to be thankful to God for their strange and miraculous deliverance in those so dangerous places ...".
 They celebrated Holy Communion and, "The celebration of divine mystery was the first sign, scale, and confirmation of Christ's name, death and passion ever known in all these quarters."
 (The notion of Frobisher's service being first on the continent has come into dispute, as Spaniards conducted similar services in Spanish North America during the mid-16th century, decades before Frobisher's arrival.)

 Years later, French settlers, having crossed the ocean and arrived in Canada with explorer Samuel de Champlain, from 1604, also held feasts of thanks.
-They formed the Order of Good Cheer and held feasts with their First Nations neighbours, at which food was shared.
+They formed the Order of Good Cheer and held feasts, possibly with participation of some local indigenous groups or individuals with whom they had some contact, though this is apocryphal and may be derived from some conflation with the prominent American legend about their similar holiday.

 After the Seven Years' War ended in 1763, with New France handed over to the British, the citizens of Halifax held a special day of Thanksgiving.
 Thanksgiving days were observed beginning in 1799 but did not occur every year.
+The 1799 Thanksgiving was held to commemorate the military victory of British North America "over its enemy".